 We require a $180 deposit to confirm the assessment appointment, which is deducted from the total cost on the day of the assessment.
 The deposit is used to secure your assessment block and cover the cost of parent and teacher questionnaires which are sent out to start the assessment process.
 The deposit is required as we book out a 4 hour period that day with one of our neuropsychologists.
 This includes up to 3 hours of assessment and 1 hour of feedback.

 Adult AssessmentWhat types of adult assessment do you offer?

-Our specialists provide a range of assessments including adult ADHD assessment, general cognitive assessment, and Autism Spectrum Disorder (ASD) assessment.
+Our team at the SCDC provide a range of assessments including adult ADHD assessment, general cognitive assessment, and Autism Spectrum Disorder (ASD) assessment.
 We also do general assessment for depression, anxiety and stress.
 More information can be found here: https://scdcentre.com/services/adult-assessment-therapy-services/

 We offer an ADHD diagnostic and treatment clinic for adults.
 The assessment procedure includes a 1-hour diagnostic interview, followed by a 2-hour cognitive assessment.
 Following this, our Clinical Neuropsychologists will review other comorbidities and processing problems, and provide a written report with recommendations and treatment options.

 Neuropsychological assessments are charged by the actual test, and at the initial consultation we will determine the range of tests that need to be conducted and give you a break down of costs.
 Typically an adult ADHD assessment with one of our neuropsychologists costs around $900.
 For patients who are out of work or struggling financially, we do offer a student clinic at discounted costs.